cncf/wg-serverless/whitepaper/README.md

 4. **Batch Jobs** e.g. ETL jobs, distributed deep learning, HPC simulation

-    * Jobs are scheduled or submitted to a queue, and processed at run time using **multiple **function instances in **parallel**, each handling one or more portion of the working set (a task)
+    * Jobs are scheduled or submitted to a queue, and processed at run time using multiple function instances in parallel, each handling one or more portion of the working set (a task)

     * The job is complete when all the parallel workers successfully completed all the computation tasks